graphql/composite-schemas-spec/spec/Spec.md

 in lowercase and still retain their meaning unless explicitly declared as non-normative.

-A conforming implementation of GraphQL over HTTP may provide additional functionality, but must not where explicitly disallowed or would otherwise result in non-conformance.
+A conforming implementation of the GraphQL Composite Schemas Spec may provide additional functionality, but must not where explicitly disallowed or would otherwise result in non-conformance.

 **Non-Normative Portions**